-802.15.4w channel width ranges from 2.3 kHz to 19 kHz.
-Its PHY is generally considered as GMSK.
-The instantaneous PHY data rate is from 600 bps to 9 kbps.
-The effective data rate is from 60 bps to 900 bps.
-The frequency band allocation is region dependent, e.g., 902-928 MHz band in the United States, 169 MHz and 863-870 MHz bands in Europe, and 920-928 MHz band in Japan.
-25mW transmission power for typical use case and 500 mW maximum transmission power in Europe.
+The 802.15.4w signal bandwidth ranges from approx. 2.3 kHz to 19 kHz using GMSK modulation while the instantaneous PHY data rate ranges between 600 bps and 9 kbps.
+Using coding and fragmentation the effective data rate is only from 60 bps to 900 bps, which is required to achieve the required long-range transmission with transmit powers of few mW only.
+Furthermore, multiple devices can access identical frequency resources at the same time.

+The frequency band allocation is region dependent and supports most license-exempt sub-GHz bands, e.g., 902-928 MHz band in the United States, 169 MHz and 863-870 MHz bands in Europe, and 920-928 MHz band in Japan.
+The maximum transmit power is also region dependent (e.g. up to 500 mW in Europe).
+However, the typical transmission for LPWAN is 10 mW.

 The communication range is up to 51 km.
-802.15.4w can use either TDMA or ALOHA for channel access.
-802.15.4w network can have start or mesh topology.
+802.15.4w can use either TDMA or ALOHA for the channel access.
+The 802.15.4w network can have start or mesh topology.